Eileen Valentino Flaxman

 News

 In this collection, I explore a variety of ways we do and do not connect.
-Most of all, how vital connection is - now more than ever.
 Not only with others but within ourselves - who we think we are, where we're at, and what we want.

 The Conundrum Of Conversation